skycoin/viscript/README.md

 [9/30/2016 10:52:14 AM] HaltingState: look up "Abstract Syntax Tree" , that is what it is (not even lisp) [9/30/2016 11:11:33 AM] HaltingState: https://en.wikipedia.org/wiki/Abstract_syntax_tree [9/30/2016 11:11:39 AM] HaltingState: that what it really is

+[7:05:21 AM] HaltingState: there are different types of stylign an rendering, such as horizontal scroll on current line, or only expanding to multiple lines for the selection
+[7:05:52 AM] HaltingState: and we should have a DOM or virtual DOM, which is virtual document object model, like react has and then have an object that renders the DOM and have the options in that object

+But doesnt matter for now
+[7:19:28 AM] HaltingState: A virtual DOM, then an object that renders it into the square buffer

 "